baasbox/docs/source/index.md

    mandatory if pagination is used (see below)
 -  **page**: a 0 based index indicating the page requested
 -  **recordPerPage**: the number of records per page
+-  **fields**: allow to specify a subset of fields (projections) to return instead of the entire record.
+It is also possibile to specify aggregate functions and execute all the operations allowed by OrientDB into the "select" statements.
+An exaustive list of available functions is available at https://github.com/orientechnologies/orientdb/wiki/SQL-Where#wiki-field-operators, meanwhile the explanation of how to specify projections is at https://github.com/orientechnologies/orientdb/wiki/SQL-Query#projections
+-  **groupBy**: allow to indicate a "group by" criteria to group the result-set by one or more fields just like in standard SQL statements.
+This criteria is used in conjunction with the aggregate functions expressed into the "fields"

 **Example of valid calls**: